OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX4/EX4.md

 and then then exit gracefully by using an exit system call.

-**Out of bounds array access** happen when an array is accessed beyond its allocated size.
+**Out of bounds array access** happens when an array is accessed beyond its allocated size.
 The following code demonstrates a possible scenario:

 ```java